cybersader/awesome-cybersader/📁 01 - Projects/TrueNAS Scale Home Server/TrueNAS Scale RAID Setup/TrueNAS Scale RAID Setup.md

 By doing this, you’re adding that extra layer of protection, ensuring your data stays safe even if a drive fails.
 # Adding a Drive to Current Pool, Upgrading to RAID 1 (Two Drives)

+- Just to be clear, I'm not rich and therefore I had to slowly buy drives.
+I started with 1 drive - hence RAID 0.
+Now I have 2 drives which is why I'm moving to a mirrored setup for basic redundancy.

 - ![600](_attachments/TrueNAS%20Scale%20RAID%20Setup/IMG-20240630195146461.png)

 - Some people seem to think it's simple to upgrade from RAID 0 (1 drive without redundancy) to RAID 1 (mirrored mode)